-No. Procedure Time to Complete Associated Costs 1 Obtain urban development and technical requirements from the Municipality 30 days EUR 13 Agency : Municipality of Podgorica The responsible authority for projects less than 3,000 sq. m. is the Municipality of Podgorica.
+No. Procedures Time to Complete Associated Costs 1 Obtain urban development and technical requirements from the Municipality Agency : Municipality of Podgorica The responsible authority for projects less than 3,000 sq. m. is the Municipality of Podgorica.
 This procedure takes on average 30 days.
 According to the Construction Law (2008) Article 88, the process of review of conceptual project and main project may be conducted by a business organization which is licensed and which meets the conditions referred to in Articles 83, 84 and 85 of this Law.
 The review of the conceptual project and the main project must not be performed by a person who participated in producing such projects.
 Previously this function was performed by the Ministry of Economic Development.
 According to the Amendments to the Law on Spatial Planning and Construction (2011), at this stage the Municipality also obtains the proof of ownership and a copy of the site map on behalf of the investor.
-2 Obtain main project study and the fire protection study 60 days EUR 14,216 Agency : Licensed Design and Engineering Company , BuildCo must hire a licensed design and engineering company to create the main project study and the fire protection study.
+30 days EUR 13 2 Obtain main project study and the fire protection study Agency : Licensed Design and Engineering Company BuildCo must hire a licensed design and engineering company to create the main project study and the fire protection study.
 The cost is EUR 10 per square meter of the building, plus EUR 300 for the fire protection study and EUR 0.7 per square meter for the sprinkler installation project.
 This procedure cannot be simultaneous with the previous procedure because main the urban development and technical requirements must first be obtained before BuildCo can hire a licensed design and engineering company to create the main project study and fire protection study.
+60 days EUR 14,216 ≠ 3 Pay compensation for utilities provision on construction land Agency : Ministry for Tourism and Environmental Protection Parliament of Podgorica, at the session held on 31 January 2014, adopted the Decision on provision of utility infrastructure construction to land: ZONE I a:141.56 ZONE I : 136.68 ZONE II: 97.63 ZONE III: 73.22 ZONE IV: 63.46 ZONE V: 48.81 (where most likely the warehouse would be located) ZONE VI: 0 1 day EUR 16,188